 The Commonwealth Funding Returns purpose is to support the revenue adjustments reported by the Agencies in Prime as at P9.
 The amounts reported in the Commonwealth Funding Return are reported in the financial statements of Treasury.
 This return replaces Schedule 8 and Schedule 9 of the Crown Data Return.

-The Commonwealth Funding Return (excel based) will be emailed by Crown to the relevant Funding Recipient Agencies by 31 March 2023.
+The Commonwealth Funding Return (excel based and pre-filled) will be emailed by Crown to the relevant Funding Recipient Agencies by 31 March 2024.

 IMPORTANT: